GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 - To reinforce your understanding of this pivotal model, we provide a set of practice exercises aimed at clarifying key concepts.

+## Week 5

+This week, we start with implementation details of Neural Networks in Standard Libraries like Tensorflow and Keras.
+We also try to further our knowledge of Neural Nets with more advanced concepts.

+* We start with tutorials on **tensorflow** and **Keras** where we learn about the implementation of Neural Nets and applying them to tasks.
+* We then head on to Convolutional Neural Nets.
+Probaby one of the greatest developments in the field of Deep Learning that has indeed changed the field of Computer Vision completely.
+* We talk a lot of detail about CNN's and introduce you to **Conv Layers** and **Pooling Layers**.
+* A few exercises have been given to acquaint readers with Neural Nets and Convolutional Neural Nets.

 <p align="center">Created by <a href="https://gdsc-bitshyd.vercel.app/">GDSC</a> :ocean: </p>